 There are some specific considerations when working with young people, especially around safety and confidentiality.
-Because of this, I would always book a free information session as a first step.
-Booking an information session does not commit you to going ahead with hypnotherapy.
-It does offer a chance for your family to find out more about hypnosis, and for us decide if I am likely to be able to help.
+Because of this, I would always book a free discovery session as a first step.
+Booking a discovery session offers a chance for your family to find out more about hypnosis, and for us to decide if hypnotherapy is the right solution for your child.

 If you do decide to go ahead with therapy, the number of sessions required varies depending on the nature and history of the problem, the age of the child, and many other factors.
 But it's usually around four to six.

 Children's TV and books sometimes give some very strange ideas about hypnosis.
 If you or your child has concerns about it you are welcome to contact me.
-Or you could use a use a CD first, to allow your child to experience relaxation techniques in the security of their own home.
+Or you could use an audio first, to allow your child to experience relaxation techniques in the security of their own home.

-Hypnosis can be used with quite young children, but I work only with older children (approx. 10+) and teenagers.
+Hypnosis can be used with quite young children, but I work only with older children (10+) and teenagers.

 If it's possible that your child's problems are connected with a medical condition, it's wise to get that ruled out before seeing a therapist of any kind.
 Otherwise, or afterwards, please contact me for more information.